gopollock/public-api/README.md

 ## Role permissions

 Each service and service's methods contain an annotation limiting access to specific roles.
 And of course, methods annotations have higher priority.
-In our main example, there are:
+For example, in the [interface sample](https://github.com/gopollock/public-api/tree/guidance#interface-sample), there are:
 - `AccountService` with `@Public` service annotation, which makes all methods available for all.
 - `login` method without any annotation.
-As result it uses `AccountService` scope - `@Public`.
+As a result, it uses `AccountService` scope - `@Public`.
 - `getPublicUserProfile` method with `@RequireRole(Role.Teacher)`.
 Only teachers are allowed to call this endpoint.

 ### Auth Header